 Keep in mind, this is different than the color temperature, which is an indication of the "color" of the light itself measured in Kelvin.

-We've seen some trash talk out there that says our LED scores in the 70 range, which is simply not accurate.
 We are proud to say that our award-winning HL360™ LED Headlight has tested as high as 90 CRI.
 This is notably higher than your average LED light and ensures accurate colors across the entire spectrum of visible light.

 There is an important piece of information to note here, though: above 80, CRI differences of less than 10 can become difficult to perceive with the human eye.